Updated February 9, 2021

 1. Located in a Top Real Estate Market

-These three factors can attract the rental income you can expect, and ultimately your profitability, whether you look at cash on cash return or cap rate.
+These three factors can attract the rental income you can expect, and ultimately your profitability, whether you look at cash-on-cash return or cap rate.
 The best locations for traditional (long-term) rental properties are characterized by a strong economy growing at an above-average rate, positive population growth, and reasonable property prices.

 As a new investor, you should aim to buy a property in a market with a moderate price to rent ratio.
 If you are unaware of this term, this is simply the average property price in a market divided by the average annual rent.
-Cities and neighborhoods with a moderate price to rent ratio – between 16 and 20 – allow investors to find a compromise between rental demand and rental rates.
+Cities and neighborhoods with a moderate price to rent ratio – between 16 and 20 – allow investors to compromise between rental demand and rental rates.

-Last but not least, you should consider locations which benefit from a high real estate appreciation.
-One of the most important advantages of investing in rental properties over other investment strategies is that you get to make money both in the short term – through rental income – and the long run – through appreciation.
+Last but not least, you should consider locations that benefit from a high real estate appreciation.
+One of the most important advantages of investing in rental properties over other investment strategies is that you get to make money in the short term – through rental income – and the long run – through appreciation.

 2. Fairly and Reasonably Priced

-For beginners, it is particularly important to find a modestly priced property as they rarely have a lot of savings and face fewer financing options.
+Beginners need to find a modestly priced property as they rarely have a lot of savings and face fewer financing options.
 Cheaper real estate property is easier to finance, which means that you will feel less pressure from lenders as a first-time investor.

 Before starting to search for investment properties for sale, sit down and make a budget.
-Calculate how much exactly you can afford to spend on an investment property and figure out a financing plan.
+Calculate how much you can afford to spend on an investment property and figure out a financing plan.
 Once you start looking at real estate listings, make sure to stick to your budget no matter what.
 That’s the only way to avoid a default on your mortgage and to assure a profitable investment.